j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 texture, entrance to our gradient sight

 as whispered portions of a sketch
-made voluble by visitation, dwelling among.
+made voluble by visitation, dwelt among.

 ⁕  ⁕  ⁕

 Forgetting softens the too-taut forms
 of what is irreplaceable.
 And gone.